sanchloe/Y1Sem2-notes/SE.md

 ## Types of UML diagrams
 ## 1. Use Case diagrams
-- Describes the functional behavior of the system as seen by the user
+- Describes the **functional behavior** of the system as seen by the user
 - A set of scenarios tied tgt by a common user goal
-- Scenario is a sequence of stpes describing an interaction between a user and a system
+- Scenario is a sequence of steps describing an interaction between a user and a system

 A full use-case model comprise of:
-1. Overview of visible use scenarios in the system
+1. **Overview of visible use scenarios** in the system
-2. Actors that interact with the system
+2. **Actors** that interact with the system
-3. Linkages between use cases
+3. **Linkages** between use cases

-    - A document describing the use case in details Actor
+- A document describing the use case in details :
+ 1. Actor
     - A role that a user plays with respect to the system: user, external system(another system)
     - Has a unique name and an optional description

 ## Why use use cases?
-1. For functional requirements analysis and specification
+1. For **functional requirements analysis and specification**
 2. A use case is a description of **how a user will use the system-to-be to accomplish business goals**
 3. Use cases work well as an analytical tool
 4. Easy to understand, both for the business and from the technological point of view
-    - Used to gather requirements of a system
+    - Used to **gather requirements of a system**
-    - Used to get an outside view of a system
+    - Used to get an **outside view of a system**
-    - Identify external and internal factors influencing the system
+    - Identify **external and internal factors** influencing the system

 ## Relationships betweeen use cases
 1. Generalization: uses cases that are **specialized versions of other use cases**